vivithemage/wp-publisher/README.md

 ## Overview

-WP Publisher is a gui application that can help drastically speed up local wordpress installation and deployment of to digitalocean servers.
+WP Publisher is a gui application that can help drastically speed up local wordpress installation and deployment to digitalocean servers.

 It does this allowing a user to: